maciejkula/lightfm/README.md

 predictions = model.predict(test.row, test_col, num_threads=4)
 ```

+## Examples

 Check the `examples` directory for more examples.

-The Movielens example shows how to use `lightfm` on the Movielens dataset, both with and without using movie metadata.
+The [Movielens example](/examples/movielens/example.ipynb) shows how to use `lightfm` on the Movielens dataset, both with and without using movie metadata.

 ## Development
 Pull requests are welcome.
 To install for development: